Skip to content

 Parameters

-Parameter Type Default Description
+Parameter Type Description

-y_pred array-like Predicted values from the model.
+y_pred array-like Predicted values (list, tuple, or numpy array).

-case str 'i' Calculation mode:'i' for relevance, 'j' for irrelevance.
+case str 'i' for relevance, 'j' for irrelevance.
+Default: 'i'.

 Returns